Where To Stay In Chamonix For Skiing

 When to Book

-January and February are peak season in Chamonix — the best snow quality, the shortest days, and the highest demand.
-The properties closest to the Grand Montets lift in Argentière sell out first, often months in advance for peak weeks.
+January is lower rates, but lower snow coverage and February is peak season in Chamonix and the best snow quality, the shortest days and the highest demand.
+The properties closest to the Grands Montets lift in Argentiere sell out first, often months in advance for peak weeks.

 If your dates fall in the first three weeks of February, book as early as possible as the French schools are on winter break.